- 24 Jul 2024

 Privacy Policies are required for all messaging campaigns (except for Sole Proprietor use cases).

-In some cases, you can provide a full privacy statement that indicates in detail that Personally Identifiable Information (or PII) is not shared, sold, or conveyed to third parties for marketing purposes.
+In some cases, you can provide a full statement that says Personally Identifiable Information (or PII) is not shared, sold, or conveyed to third parties for marketing purposes.

-The Privacy Policy must be clear that end user’s personal info will not be shared or sold to third parties for the purpose of marketing.
+The Privacy Policy must clearly state that personal information will not be shared or sold to third parties for the purpose of marketing.

 Example statement (or SMS carve out in a Privacy Policy):